kimtore/pms/doc/pms.md

 ## Configuration options

 addtoreturns (*boolean*)
 :   If set, the *add-to* command will return focus to the original window.
 Else, the destination will be focused.
 Default: *unset*

 columnborders (*boolean*)
 :   If set, draw borders between columns.
 Default: *unset*

 columns=*tag [tag [...]]*
 :   Columns to show in every song list.
 See *TAGS* below for possible options.
 Default: *artist track title album length*

 crossfade=*integer*
 :   *FIXME:BROKEN* Set crossfade time in seconds.
 0 turns crossfade off completely.
 Default: *(MPD’s setting)*

 debug (*boolean*)
 :   Turn debugging mode on or off.
 Default: *unset*

 followcursor (*boolean*)
 :   If set, playback will follow cursor position.
 Default: *unset*

 followplayback (*boolean*)
-:   If set, the cursor will go to the currently playing song and playlist when it changes.
+:   If set, the cursor will go to the currently playing song and songlist when the current song changes.
 Default: *unset*

 followwindow (*boolean*)
 :   If set, playback will continue in the active window.
 Default: *unset*

 host=*string*
 :   The hostname of the MPD server.
 Default: *localhost*

 ignorecase (*boolean*)
 :   Ignore case when sorting and searching.
 The alias *ic* can also be used.
 Default: *set*

 libraryroot=*string*
 :   Optional path to the library’s root.
 See *!string* below.
 If used, it should have a trailing slash.
 Default: *(empty string)*

 mouse (*boolean*)
 :   If set, PMS will listen for mouse input.
 Mouse support is incomplete, and the slightly hacky mousewheel support available with standard versions of ncurses is less than ideal, but a couple of actions have been implemented, see *MOUSE ACTIONS*.
 Default: *unset*

 mpd_timeout=*integer*
 :   Sets MPD timeout, in seconds.
 If the MPD server does not send a response during this time span, the operation is aborted.
 Increase this value for slow or unstable connections.
 Default: *2*.

 msg_buffer_size=*integer*
 :   How many log lines to keep in the console.
 A value of 0 keeps all lines.
 Default: *1024*

 nextafteraction (*boolean*)
-:   Move cursor to next item after the song is selected, unselected, or added to a playlist.
+:   Move cursor to next item after the song is selected, unselected, or added to a songlist.
 Default: *set*

 nextinterval=*integer*
-:   This setting controls how many seconds from the current song ends until PMS automatically adds the next song to MPD’s playlist.
+:   This setting controls how many seconds from the current song ends until PMS automatically adds the next song to MPD’s queue.
 Default: *5*

 onplaylistfinish=*string*
-:   Specify a shell command to run when the playlist finishes and playback stops.
+:   Specify a shell command to run when the queue finishes and playback stops.
 Default: *(empty string)*

 password=*string*
 :   The password to the MPD server.
 Default: *(empty string)*

 port=*integer*
 :   The port that the MPD server listens on.
 Default: *6600*

 reconnectdelay=*integer*
 :   If the connection to the MPD server is lost, this option specifies how many seconds that should elapse between each connection retry.
 Note that the first connection retry will happen immediately after an error occured; this option only affects subsequent retries.
 Default: *10*

 regexsearch (*boolean*)
 :   Use regular expressions for search terms.
 Default: *unset*

 resetstatus=*integer*
 :   Set how many seconds before resetting the statusbar text to the default value.
 Default: *3*

 scroll=*string*
 :   Set scroll mode.
 For possible options, see *SCROLL MODES* below.
 Default: *normal*

 scrolloff=*integer*
 :   When *scroll* is set to *normal*, try to keep this many songs above and below the cursor at all times.
 The alias *so* can also be used.
 Default: *0*

 sort=*tag [tag [...]]*
 :   Tags by which to sort the library.
 See *TAGS* below for possible options.
 The sort is stable.
 Default: *track disc album date albumartistsort*

 startuplist=*string*
-:   Specify which playlist should be activated and focused at program startup.
-Possible options are *playlist*, *library*, or an arbitrary name of an existing playlist.
-Default: *playlist*
+:   Specify which songlist should be activated and focused at program startup.
+Possible options are *queue*, *library*, or an arbitrary name of an existing songlist.
+Default: *queue*

 status_pause=*string*
 :   Topbar status string when paused.
 Default: *‖* or *||*, depending on whether or not unicode is available.

 status_play=*string*
 :   Topbar status string when playing.
 Default: *▶* or *|>*, depending on whether or not unicode is available.

 status_stop=*string*
 :   Topbar status string when stopped.
 Default: *■* or *[]*, depending on whether or not unicode is available.

 status_unknown=*string*
 :   Topbar status string when status is unknown.
 Default: *?* or *??*, depending on whether or not unicode is available.

 topbar=*string*
 :   Configure what is displayed in the topbar.
 See *Configuring the topbar* for format syntax, available tags, and default values.

 topbarvisible (*boolean*)
 :   If set, the topbar is visible.
 Default: *set*

 xtermtitle=*string*
 :   If set, the XTerm window title will be set to the specified string.
 Default: *PMS: %playstate%%ifcursong% %artist% – %title%%endif%*

 ## Configuring the topbar